 Employment Outlook and Salary Information

 Most program graduates become anesthesiologist assistants.
-According to O*Net Online, job growth is expected to increase 29% or higher for these workers.
-They made median annual wages of $90,930 in 2012, according to the same source.
+According to O*NET Online, job growth between 2016 and 2026 is expected to increase 15% for these workers.
+They made median annual wages of $108,610 in 2018, according to the same source.

 Continuing Education Information